Versatile engine-driven solutions with new technologies

 Several Miller-exclusive technologies on engine-driven power sources work in conjunction to decrease fuel usage, lower operating costs and reduce jobsite noise.

-The Trailblazer 325 used by Upshaw delivers fuel savings in several ways, such as through Auto-Speed™ technology and Excel™ power — technologies that help increase fuel efficiency and improve the machine’s performance and longevity.
+The Trailblazer 325 used by Upshaw and Bezates delivers fuel savings in several ways, such as through Auto-Speed™ technology and Excel™ power — technologies that help increase fuel efficiency and improve the machine’s performance and longevity.

 A machine with Auto-Speed technology responds to the weld requirements by automatically adjusting engine speed to one of four rpm levels — rather than operating at 3,600 maximum rpm under any load (like other machines on the market).
 Operating at the engine speed required by the job keeps the engine from working harder than necessary, saving fuel and ultimately money.
 In addition, a unit equipped with Excel power delivers a full 2,400 watts of auxiliary power at all speeds — even idle.
 This delivers cost savings and safety benefits to Upshaw, since jobsite tools like grinders can be operated at speeds that save fuel and reduce noise.